 - Very pricey for personal use

-NetSpot feels like a well polished complete WiFi analyser app.
+NetSpot feels like a well polished complete WiFi analyzer app.
 It does feel a little redundant for personal use but with its commercial licensing, it should work great for commercial use or large office areas to detect dead zones and improve the overall connectivity of the area.

 6. Honorable Mentions

-JamWiFi is another free little tool which can not only analyse devices connected to your wireless network, but you can also disconnect them from using your WiFi.
+JamWiFi is another free little tool which can not only analyze devices connected to your wireless network, but you can also disconnect them from using your WiFi.
 But it also comes with a downside which is it will also disconnect you and you have to reconnect again.

 WiFi Signal Strength Explorer is a handy little utility which unlike the normal WiFi icon, shows you the strength of connection via dots/percent in the menu bar and by clicking it, you can access some basic details about your current network.